How to Watch World Cup 2026 Live on DSPORTS

 How to watch FIFA World Cup 2026 live on DSPORTS in South America

-DSPORTS has official World Cup 2026 rights across supported South American markets, with all 104 matches confirmed on television and DGO.
+DSPORTS has official World Cup 2026 rights across supported South American countries, with all 104 matches confirmed on television and DGO.
 That gives fans a full tournament route instead of a selected-match package.
 The FIFA World Cup 2026 starts on 11 June 2026 in Mexico City and ends on 19 July 2026 in New York New Jersey.

 DSPORTS matters because it is built for viewers who want the entire tournament, not only the biggest nights.
 So it stays relevant from the opener to the final, especially when group-stage kickoffs overlap.
-The FIFA World Cup 2026 broadcasting rights guide, the FIFA World Cup 2026 match schedule, and the Chile World Cup 2026 broadcasting guide help once daily schedules get tighter.
+The FIFA World Cup 2026 broadcasting rights guide, the FIFA World Cup 2026 match schedule, and the Chile World Cup 2026 broadcasting help once daily schedules get tighter.

 DSPORTS World Cup 2026 Quick Facts